THE IMPORTANCE OF CONTINUING CARE

 Completing a residential treatment program is a major accomplishment and a key step in establishing true and lasting recovery.
 But this is just the first step and your full recovery will require continual attention, especially during the transition from Sabino Recovery to the next phase of your life.

 Preparing to engage in your life after treatment is as important as the treatment you receive.
 It is imperative that you set yourself up for success with the support you will need.
-Your transitional continuing care plan allows you to practice applying the new knowledge, tools and strategies learned in treatment.
+Your transitional continuing care plan allows you to practice applying the new knowledge, tools and strategies.

 Many of the things you learn here will profoundly change you and you will need the time and support to understand how to access those changes and bring them into your life in very real, everyday ways.